 Relief from Departure Tax to short-term residents of Canada

 Usually, emigrants, individuals leaving Canada, are subject to departure tax on the deemed disposition of their personal assets (subject to certain exceptions).
-Short-term residents are provided some relief here.
-Short term resident is an individual who is a resident of Canada for not more than 60 months in the 120 months preceding month of departure.
+Short-term residents are provided with some relief here.
+Short term resident is an individual who is a resident of Canada for not more than 60 months in the 120 months preceding the month of departure.

-- If a short term acquired property as a result of inheritance or by bequest, such a property is not subject to departure tax on the deemed disposition of this property.
+- If a short-term acquired property as a result of inheritance or by bequest, such a property is not subject to departure tax on the deemed disposition of this property.

 Whether you are a newcomer, short-term resident, an emigrant or a non-resident; navigating the maze of tax laws and rules is often confusing.
 You are recommended to hire the services of reputable tax preparation services or a qualified tax adviser in Canada to determine your Canadian income tax filing requirements.
 You can reach Maroof HS CPA Professional Corporation for both personal taxes and corporate taxes in Canada, both residents and non-residents.